Trump to sign executive orders targeting regulations, fines

 Mr. Trump’s new order says agencies must seek public input on important rules moving forward, to increase transparency.

-The president wants to avoid a re-run of the ordeal faced by Richard Schok, who operates Tin Cup LLC, a family-owned pipe-fabrication business in Alaska.
+The president wants to avoid a rerun of the ordeal faced by Richard Schok, who operates Tin Cup LLC, a family-owned pipe-fabrication business in Alaska.

 He purchased land near Fairbanks that contained wetlands, forcing him to seek a permit from the Army Corps of Engineers before expanding his business.

 Yet the corps said they found 200 acres of permafrost that qualified as wetlands, too, according to its interpretation of an “Alaska Supplement” to the Corps’ 1987 Wetlands Manual.
 The Trump administration says the supplement was never delivered to Congress and, therefore, shouldn’t have been considered lawful.

 A second, “Transparency and Fairness” order will shield Americans from “unlawful interpretations” of regulations or unfair penalties.